-Our aim is to deliver a jobs-led recovery which changes the path of our economy and creates a stronger, greener and fairer South Yorkshire.
+Our aim is to change the path of our economy and make it stronger, greener and fairer.

-2.2 Strategic Focus and Horizons
+Strategic Focus and Horizons

 The LEP and MCA's policy objectives (Growth, Inclusion and Sustainability) which are set out in the draft new SEP, have helped to frame the immediate response, as well as our longer-term ambitions.
-They also represent a framework to examine our current and future challenges, aspirations and the changes or innovations that are needed to deliver positive change.
+They also provide a framework to examine our current and future challenges. aspirations and the changes or innovations that are needed to deliver positive change.
 The policy objectives shape three transformative horizons for SCR:

-- An economic transformation: creating not just a bigger economy but a better and stronger one, with better jobs, more innovation and greater resilience. - A transformation for wellbeing and inclusion: improving our quality of life, reducing inequality, and widening opportunity.
+An economic transformation: creating

+not just a bigger economy but a better and stronger one, with better jobs, more innovation and greater resilience.

+A transformation for wellbeing and inclusion: improving our quality of life, reducing inequality, and